The Rising Stars Scholarships Program

 - Inviting donors to University events where appropriate.

 - Supporting media promotion about scholarships in the region of coverage.

 The selection process is carried out by the University's Scholarships Office.
 The application process differs depending on the scholarship but generally students are required to complete an application form which enables them to be considered for all scholarships for which they are eligible.
 A shortlist and recommendation is provided to donors for endorsement prior to scholarships being offered.

-Generally recipients must be studying full-time and on campus and maintain a pass or credit average grade.
-If the scholarship is for a specific course, the student can only continue to receive the scholarship while enrolled in that course.
-There are provisions for students who are struggling to meet the requirements of their scholarship or who choose to defer for one or two semesters.
-Students need to attend Scholarship Presentation ceremonies to receive first semester payments.
+Generally recipients must be studying full-time and maintain a pass or credit average grade.
+If the scholarship is for a specific course, the student may only continue to receive the scholarship while enrolled in that course.
+Students who are struggling to meet the requirements of their scholarship or who wish to defer for one or two semesters can discuss their situation with the scholarship's office.
+Students need to attend Scholarship Presentation ceremonies to meet their donors.